 These spiders' are actually kind of charismatic to some people.
 Their scientific name comes from the Latin word "salto," which means to dance with gestures.
-Males display a dramatic courtship dance when attempting to garner the attention of females.
-Jumping spiders are the acrobats of the spider world, and through jumping spiders do not spin webs, they use silk as a safety cord as they leap into the air from trees in order to catch flying insects.
+Males display a dramatic courtship dance when vying for the attention of females.
+Jumping spiders are also quite acrobatic.
+They do not spin webs, but they do use silk as a safety cord as they leap into the air from trees to catch flying insects.

-Sure, they're large, but baboon spiders are not especially dangerous to humans, but they can inflict a painful bite when provoked.
-However, baboon spiders will give you plenty of warning before striking.
-These spiders are infamous for their defensive display in which they raise their front four limbs high off the ground and demonstrate the threat of their long, black fangs.
+Sure, they're large, but baboon spiders are not especially dangerous to humans.
+They can inflict a painful bite when provoked, though.
+At least they give you plenty of warning before striking.
+These spiders are infamous for their defensive display – they raise their front four limbs high off the ground and demonstrate the threat of their long, black fangs.